breylaude/blog/_posts/2023-09-15-overstimulation-rant.md

 Even small things

-Software that we use daily is so packed full of useless features that essentially only exist to say
+Software that we use daily is so packed full of useless features that essentially only exist to say:

 {: .box-warning}
 "Hey we added a thing please check it out so we can maybe make some more money off you"